1904 English cricket season: South Africans tour

 The South Africans toured England during the season, playing 22 matches.
-Most of them were against regular first-class sides, but there were also matches against an England XI (with five players who had already played Test cricket), against Marylebone Cricket Club (with two Test players) and a South of England side with five Test players.
+Most of them were against regular first-class teams, but there were also matches against an England XI (with five players who had already played Test cricket), against Marylebone Cricket Club (with two Test players) and a South of England team with five Test players.
 The tourists won ten of their 22 matches, and lost two, against Worcestershire and Kent.
-They did not manage to beat any of the top four sides in the Championship, though; they drew with Lancashire and Yorkshire (twice), lost to Kent and tied with Middlesex.
+They did not manage to beat any of the top four teams in the Championship, though; they drew with Lancashire and Yorkshire (twice), lost to Kent and tied with Middlesex.
 Frank Mitchell, the South Africans' captain, also played first class cricket for Yorkshire during the season, which helped him score more than 1,000 first class runs in the season.
 839 of those were made for South Africa; Louis Tancred (1217) and Maitland Hathorn were the two players to make more than 1,000 runs for South Africa only.
-On the bowling side, pace bowler Johannes Kotze headed the attack, claiming 104 wickets in his 22 matches for South Africa.
+In bowling, pace bowler Johannes Kotze headed the attack, claiming 104 wickets in his 22 matches for South Africa.